- How do I go GNCC Racing?

 - Is there practice or a parade lap prior to the event?

-No, there is no practice or parade lap at the GNCC races (note: GNCC will be offering a practice loop at the opening round in Florida, this will not be the race course, on Friday and Saturday.
-For exact times, visit the Moose Racing Wild Boar GNCC event schedule.
-The cost for practice is $20 per rider).
+No, there is no practice or parade lap at the GNCC races.
+However, there will be practice at the 2017 Round 1, VP Racing Fuels Big Buck GNCC, for $20.
+Please see the event schedule for times.
 Participants are permitted to walk or bicycle the course only.
 The course will be open to inspection Friday after 3 p.m.
 However, XC1/XC2 (Bike & ATV) riders may inspect the race course the day of the race only.

 - Can I ride a pit bike, motorcycle or ATV around the course as a spectator at the event?